PalisadoesFoundation/talawa-docs/docs/design/ux/talawa.md

     - With the color palette.
     - In their use in design elements

-2. The colors used for must imply the same functionality.
+2. The colors used must imply the same functionality.
 For example, a depressed button cannot have different colors in different screens
 3. Screens must have either a white or black background (dark mode)
 4. Colors used could be interpreted in a detrimental way depending on the cultural or political context.